ripienaar/free-for-dev/README.md

   * [cally.com](https://cally.com/) — Find the perfect time and date for a meeting.
 Simple to use, works great for small and large groups.
   * [Calendly](https://calendly.com) — Calendly is the tool for connecting and scheduling meetings.
 Free plan provides 1 Calendar connection per user and Unlimited meetings.
 Desktop and Mobile apps also provided.
   * [Discord](https://discordapp.com/) — Chat with public/private rooms.
 Markdown text, voice, video, and screen sharing capabilities.
 Free for unlimited users.
+  * [Duckly](https://duckly.com/) — Talk and collaborate in real-time with your team.
+Pair programming with any IDE, terminal sharing, voice, video and screen sharing.
+Free for small teams.
   * [evernote.com](https://evernote.com/) — Tool for organizing information.
 Share your notes and work together with others
   * [Fibery](https://fibery.io/) — Connected workspace platform.
 Free for single user, up to 2 GB disk space.
   * [Filestash](https://www.filestash.app) — A Dropbox-like file manager that connects to a range of protocols and platforms: S3, FTP, SFTP, Minio, Git, WebDAV, Backblaze, LDAP and more.
   * [flock.com](https://flock.com) — A faster way for your team to communicate.
 Free Unlimited Messages, Channels, Users, Apps & Integrations
   * [flowdock.com](https://www.flowdock.com/) — Chat and inbox, free for teams up to 5
-  * [GitDuck](https://gitduck.com/) — Private live coding and remote pair programming for distributed teams.
-Open-source tool
   * [gitter.im](https://gitter.im/) — Chat, for GitHub.
 Unlimited public and private rooms, free for teams up to 25
   * [hangouts.google.com](https://hangouts.google.com/) — One place for all your conversations, for free, need a Google account
   * [HeySpace](https://hey.space) - Task management tool with chat, calendar, timeline and video calls.
 Free for up to 5 users.